-**Generation Progress is currently accepting applications on a rolling basis for Fall 2013!
+**Generation Progress is currently accepting applications on a rolling basis for Summer 2014!
 It’s not too late to apply.

 Welcome to the coolest internship experience.
 Ever.
 Besides getting substantive work experience, Generation Progress interns get a stipend, access to special events like film screenings and conferences, and the opportunity to use words like “substantive” on a daily basis.